habulCoderJohnny/book-catalog-with-PostgreSQL/TASK.md

-# Build a Book Catalog Backend Task
+# Build a Book Catalog Backend Task with PostgreSQL & Prisma

 ### Task No: 08